cta-wave/mezzanine/README.md

 	- The duration of each stream generated.
 	- The number of variants to create for each combination of resolution+duration.
 - `-fl char` that defines the character to use for the label of first resolution in the list (e.g. 'A').
-- `-test` that is a flag indicating a test run, which will parse the parameters and list the streams to generate, but won't actually generate the streams.
+- `--test` that is a flag indicating a test run, which will parse the parameters and list the streams to generate, but won't actually generate the streams.

 Labels are used to identify the annotated mezzanine streams.
 They are displayed in the video, encoded in the QR codes displayed in the video, and included in the output filename.
 In the `metamezz.py` script, each label is composed of a character and a number.